Mahim1997/wQFM-2020/README.md

 	beta=<BETA> for 1[ws] - <BETA>[wv] partition score
 	beta="dyanmic" then dynamic bin heuristic is used.

--h, --help      Show this help message and exit.
+-q, --quartet_score_level=<quartetScoreLevel>
+	q=0: do not show quartet score(default)
+	q=1: show quartet score only
+	q=2: show quartet score, total weight of quartets, proportion of quartets satisfied

+-qo, --quartet_score_output_file=<quartetScoreOutputFile>
+    (default) null
+    If given, quartet scores will be output here.

 -pe, --python_engine=<pythonEngine>
 	(default) python3
 	(otherwise) python
-	i.e. If you have "python" setup in your O.S., then scripts will be run using "python <script.py>"
+	i.e. If you have "python" setup in your O.S., then scripts will be run using "python <script.py> [args]"

+-h, --help      Show this help message and exit.

 -V, --version   Print version information and exit.
 ```